vaishalisingh04/CS4530-Spring-2026/ai.md

 ## Policy on use of AI
 Our policy on use of AI can be found below:

+### For all written work:
+We ask for written reflections to understand your own thought process and practice communication, not because we want to read lots of LLM output.
+Please show respect and do not use LLM-based tools to generate your written assignments.

 ### For IP1, IP2, and Activities:
-The use of Artificial Intelligence (AI) tools is **forbidden**, subject to the following:
+The use of Artificial Intelligence (AI) tools is **forbidden**.

-* The use of auto-complete tools that suggest the next line or few lines of your code, is **permitted**.
-The use of these tools saves you typing, without much impact on your learning experience.
+* This includes the use of Copilot or other tools that suggest the next line or few lines of code.
-* The use of tools that take natural-language input and generate code is **forbidden**.
-This includes tools like Chat GPT, Cursor, AugmentCode, etc.  It also includes Chat modes in VSC and “/” commands in CoPilot.
+* This includes use of tools that take natural-language input and generate code such as Chat GPT, Cursor, AugmentCode, Chat modes in VSC, and “/” commands in CoPilot
+* This includes chat based tools that allow you to ask questions about your code (“where is the controller for the /user/ API endpoint”).

 You **may** use LLM-based tools like ChatGPT or Claude as shortcuts in situations where you might use Google Search, Stack Overflow, etc, for learning purposes only.
 You may **never** copy-paste code produced by online resources.

 Remember: The basic policy is that you are **responsible for the code you submit.
 We reserve the right to interview you orally** to make sure that you understand everything in your submission.

-### For the Team Project:
+### For IP3 and the Team Project:
 The following policy is a **draft**.
 We solicit feedback from students who have already used AI tools in their programming.

 The use of Artificial Intelligence (AI) tools is **permitted**, subject to the following: